 Project SEARCH Winnipeg is for high school students (labeled with an intellectual disability or autism) whose main goal is employment and will benefit from career exploration.
 The cornerstone of this program is immersion into a large business or organization.
 Students learn employability and job skills while participating in a variety of worksite rotations with the goal of competitive employment.
 Work experience placements occur based on the student’s experiences, strengths and skills, as well as site host need.
 Students are supported by a team including a certified Teacher and Skills Trainers.

 Project SEARCH serves as a workforce alternative for students in their last year of high school, developing valued roles in professional settings.

 We are excited to celebrate:

-- Our seventh year at our original site, with Manitoba Hydro and the Government of Manitoba serving as co-site hosts.
+- Our upcoming tenth year at our original site, with Manitoba Hydro and the Government of Manitoba serving as co-site hosts.
 This is the first Project SEARCH site in Canada!

 What Project SEARCH looks like: